rsl-sumitkaulkar/rsl-sumitkaulkar/README.md

 ✅ Adherence to coding standards for long-term maintainability.<br/>
 ✅ Proactive problem-solving, identifying and proposing solutions to product bottlenecks.<br/>
 ✅ Thorough feature testing via a dedicated test suite.<br/>
+✅ Collaborating with stakeholders and drawing a conclusion for critical scenarios to get the product ship on slated time.

 ### Technical Skills and Abilities: